ivangeevo/vegehenna/## Features.md

 ---

 ## 🌾 Crop Overhauls
+- **Daily Growth**: Carrots, Potatoes, Wheat, and Beetroots (will) now have a chance to grow once per day.
 - **Bone Meal Mechanics**: Crops are no longer directly fertilizable; apply Bone Meal to farmland for a 2x growth speed boost.
 - **Carrot Farming**: Plant Carrot Seeds to grow Carrots, which can be used for food or replanted for seeds.
 - **Wheat Overhaul**: Harvesting Wheat no longer yields seeds.
 Instead, craft Wheat (from villages or loot) into seeds, producing 2 seeds and Straw.